To request a REDCap account, please submit a service request and select “REDCap Database Account.”

 - Advanced features consultations: advanced features include double data entry, data quality and issue resolution workflow, MS SQL dynamic queries, mid-study modifications, auto-validation, branching logic, and calculated fields.

-- Group REDCap workshops: available upon request and reviewed on a case-by-case basis.
+- Individual and Group REDCap features overview: available upon request on a case-by-case basis.

 Who is eligible?

-REDCap may be available to all Tufts CTSI partners.
-Researchers not affiliated with a Tufts CTSI partner and students must work with a Tufts Medical Center investigator in order to be eligible.
+REDCap may be available to investigators at all Tufts CTSI partners.
+Investigators not affiliated with a Tufts CTSI partner/collaborator and students must work with a Tufts MC investigator to be eligible for services.

 For fast and successful service: